kb100/signal-authenticator/README.md

 ## Options

+These are options that you can pass as arguments to `pam_signal_authenticator.so` in your `/etc/pam.d/signal-authenticator` file.

 `-n`, `--nullok` (recommended) allows users who have not opted in to bypass Signal authentication, does not apply if user tried to opt in but has a bad config